vahidbe/ShoppingCartApp/tutorials/02_DockerContainers/README.md

 :pencil2: **Exercise.**
 Create an image using the previous Dockerfile and name it `web-db`.

-Once you create the `web-db` image you may run a new container out of it with `docker run -d web-db` -- the `-d` flag tells docker to run the container in the background.
+Once you create the `web-db` image you may run a new container out of it with `docker run -d --name web-db-container web-db` -- the `-d` flag tells docker to run the container in the background, the `--name` names the container (here `web-db-container`).

 :pencil2: **Exercises.**